-The unanimously adopted Vienna Declaration and Program of Action states that democracy, development, and respect for human rights and fundamental freedoms are interdependent and mutually reinforcing.
-Human rights standards contained in, and principles derived from, the Universal Declaration of Human Rights and other international human rights instruments has to guide all development and programming in all sectors and in all phases of the planning and first of all the integrative planning activities and documents - the content, design and development of urban spatial strategies.
+15. The unanimously adopted Vienna Declaration and Programme of Action states that democracy, development, and respect for human rights and fundamental freedoms are interdependent and mutually reinforcing.
+Human rights standards contained in, and principles derived from, the Universal Declaration of Human Rights and other international human rights instruments have to guide all development and programming in all sectors and in all phases of the planning and, first of all, the integrative planning activities and documents - the content, design and development of urban spatial strategies.

-2. The NUA will build on antecedents and agreed upon-language from prior United Nations work
+2. The New Urban Agenda will build on antecedents and agreed-upon language from prior United Nations work

-The Habitat Agenda heritage and then go on to more recent global agreements some of which directly address cities and human settlements and others that imply the crafting and implementation of urban spatial strategies as essential to their success.
-First among them is Framework for 2030 Development, notably SDG 11 and key targets among the others.
-For example, some 69% of the targets require local action.
+16. The Habitat Agenda will build on its heritage and then go on to more recent global agreements, some of which directly address cities and human settlements and others that imply the crafting and implementation of urban spatial strategies as essential to their success.
+First among them is the 2030 Agenda, notably Goal 11 and key targets, among others.
+For example, some 69 per cent of the targets require local action.